meetnarmih/meetnarmih/README.md

-- 👋 Hi, I’m @meetnarmih
+- 👋 Hi, I’m Oladimeji Eleja
-- 👀 I’m interested in Anaylytical problems
+- 👀 I’m interested in solving Anaylytical problems
-- 🌱 I’m currently learning SQL, PYTHON, EXCEL, BI
+- 🌱 I’m experienced in SQL, PYTHON, EXCEL, BI and open to acquire more knowledge in each area.
 - 💞️ I’m looking to collaborate on Analytical projects...
 - 📫 How to reach me himrandimeji@gmail.com...